VictorLam612/Data-Structures/README.md

 # Programming w/ Data Structures (CS187 - Spring '20)

-This course focused on implementing the following various data structures:
+This couse included using Java interfaces, inheritance, and iterable features.
+The focus of this course was on implementing the following various data structures:
 - Array
 - LinkedList
 - Stacks